jsim2010/partite/VISION.md

-To define processes in product development that maximize efficiency and reliability.
+To define processes in project development that defines separate roles for the development of a contract and the development of a product in order to maximize efficiency and reliability.